reactpatterns/reactpatterns/pages/with-higher-order-component.md

 />
 ```

 In the example, the List component can focus on rendering the list.
-It doesn’t have to bother with a loading state.
+It doesn't have to bother with a loading state.
 Ultimately you could add more HOC to shield away multiple conditional rendering edge cases.